It was 2014 when I wrote my first blog to share my feelings about my dreams and life in the United States.

 Well, blogging comes with a bonus too!

-Blogging can improve your writing skills with time.
+Blogging can improve your writing skill with time.
 You get to talk about the things you like, learn new words, expand and understand new topics.

-It helps, and it will allow you to become a lot better in everything you do.
+It helps, and it will allow you to become a lot better writer.
 And guess what, you can earn decent money by writing for others as a freelance writer.

 8. Learn new skills and open new opportunities